Drag & Drop Editor

 - 5.4 The file manager

 - 5.6 Undo, redo & history

 If you missed one of our training webinars on our drag & drop editor or if you want to view again, you can view our first training webinar here and our second training here.
 (Note that the content presented in both was the same.
 Q&A at the end of each does vary.)

 Creating a Mailing With the Drag & Drop Editor

 To start your mailing using the drag & drop editor, select Create a Mailing in the Mailings dropdown and select the Drag & Drop option if you wish to use a generic template (you will pick a generic template on Step 3), or select any custom template that has the icon next to the template name in the dropdown menu, indicating it is a drag & drop template.
+(You can learn about creating drag & drop templates here.)
 When you get to Step 3 of the workflow, you will see the drag & drop editor.
 If you did not pick a specific template to start with, you will see the default starter template, which is a Fishbowl branded template.
 Using the tabs on the right and the inline controls on the staging area on the left you can fully customize your mailing.